 President and Laboratories Director

-Dr. Paul Hommert is the director of Sandia National Laboratories and president of Sandia Corporation, a wholly owned subsidiary of Lockheed Martin Corporation, which operates Sandia for the U.S. Department of Energy’s National Nuclear Security Administration.
-Sandia has principal sites in Albuquerque, N.M., and Livermore, Calif., an annual budget of $2.4 billion, and approximately 9,100 employees.
+Jill Hruby has been the director of Sandia National Laboratories (Sandia) and president of Sandia Corporation since July 2015.
+Sandia Corporation is a wholly owned subsidiary of Lockheed Martin Corporation, which operates Sandia for the U.S. Department of Energy’s National Nuclear Security Administration.
+Sandia has principal sites in Albuquerque, New Mexico, and Livermore, California, an operating revenue of about $2.8 billion, and more than 10,000 employees.

 In 2010, Hruby came to Sandia’s New Mexico site after 27 years at Sandia’s California location to become vice president of the Energy, Nonproliferation, and High-Consequence Security Division, and leader of Sandia’s International, Homeland, and Nuclear Security Program Management Unit.

 As vice president, Hruby oversaw more than 1,300 employees and contractors and managed work in such areas as global security, energy technologies, weapon and force protection, critical asset protection, the nuclear fuel cycle, geoscience, and climate.
 The PMU mission encompassed nonproliferation and arms control; securing and safeguarding nuclear weapons and nuclear materials; protecting critical U.S. government assets and installations; ensuring the resilience of physical and cyber infrastructures; and reducing the risks of terrorist threats and catastrophic events.

 Hruby joined Sandia in 1983 and did research in thermal and fluid sciences, solar energy, and nuclear weapon components.
 During her career, she has been engaged in nanoscience research, hydrogen storage, mechanical component design, thermal analysis and microfluidics.